ezsystems/commerce-documentation/docs/cookbook/frontend_customizing/4_front_end_stack_in_details/4.2_customized_foundation_framework/4.2.3_extends/extend_icon_bar.md

 $icon-bar-wrapper-column-width: 5;
 ```

-In order to change settings in project find settings/\_storm.scss file in your project and find the Icon Bar section.
+In order to change settings in project find `settings/_storm.scss` file in your project and find the Icon Bar section.

 ## HTML

-In order to get a flexible icon bar with possibilty to change icon order please use the code snippet below
+In order to get a flexible icon bar with possibility to change icon order please use the code snippet below

 ```
 <div class="c-icon-bar__wrapper">